Rei-SwitchBot/faq/en-us/Blind Tilt.md

 Applicable Products: SwitchBot Blind Tilt

-Yes

-, you can manually rotate the pole and

-adjust the angle of the blades
+Yes, you can manually rotate the pole and adjust the angle of the blades.

-.
 In addition, the manually adjusted angle is automatically synchronized with the app, so there is no need to calibrate each time.
-If it is not synced on the app side, please log in to the SwitchBot app → Profile → Feedback and contact us.

 ---